-Physicians typically turn to beta blockers for high blood pressure when other medications like diuretics aren't working or have too many side effects.
-They may be used in combination with other blood pressure-lowering medications such as ACE inhibitors or calcium-channel blockers.
+Doctors typically turn to beta-blockers for high blood pressure when other medications, such as diuretics, aren’t working or have too many side effects.

-Beta blockers are also called beta-adrenergic blocking substances due to the way they work in the body.
-Although different types of beta blockers work differently, in general, these medications enhance the heart's ability to relax.
-Your heart will beat slower and less forcefully when beta blockers are working.
-This can help to reduce blood pressure and alleviate irregular heart rhythms.
-While some beta blockers only work on the heart itself, others impact the heart and the blood vessels that serve it.
+Different types of beta-blockers work differently.
+In general, these medications enhance the heart’s ability to relax.
+Your heart will beat slower and less forcefully when beta-blockers are working.
+This can help reduce blood pressure and alleviate irregular heart rhythms.

-Your physician may prescribe beta blockers even if you have few symptoms of heart problems or heart failure.
-This is because these medications can actually improve the heart's ability to beat.
-Commonly prescribed beta blockers include:
+Your doctor may prescribe beta-blockers even if you have few symptoms of heart problems or heart failure.
+These medications can actually improve the heart’s ability to beat.

 - acebutolol (Sectral)